 516 ARTS presents MIGRATORY, led by renowned Mexican artist Minerva Cuevas as part of her “International Understanding Foundation.”
 MIGRATORY was developed as a a conceptual structure highlighting solidarity networks and creative environments in El Paso and Ciudad Juárez.
-The artworks in the exhibition are created by multiple artists in collaboration with Cuevas, bringing together temporary murals in the gallery, prints, video, glass, and the Migratory Yellow Pages / La Seccíon Amarilla de la Migracíon.
+The artworks in the exhibition are created by multiple artists with Cuevas, bringing together a mural in the gallery, prints, video, glass, and the Migratory Yellow Pages / La Seccíon Amarilla de la Migracíon.
 This book provides information for migrants to have a welcoming transit, and is comprised of contributions from local and international visual artists, writers, and organizations.
-From poetry and visual art to practical resources, the book is meant to be a welcoming handbook and cultural resource for asylum seekers.
+From poetry and visual art to practical resources, the book is meant to be a welcoming handbook and cultural resource for asylum seekers and people in transit.
 Through memory and imagination, all of the works in the exhibition reflect on experiences of the militarized border zone.
 The exhibition and the Migratory Yellow Pages / La Seccíon Amarilla de la Migracíon were developed by the Stanlee & Gerald Rubin Center for the Visual Arts at The University of Texas, El Paso (a partner in Desierto Mountain Time, a regional collaboration spearheaded by 516 ARTS), with the El Paso-based nonprofit Azul Arena.
 The Albuquerque incarnation of the exhibition at 516 ARTS features a localized booklet to accompany the Migratory Yellow Pages / La Seccíon Amarilla de la Migracíon, featuring a new round of artwork and information for asylum seekers and people in transit in Albuquerque.